 If they are just looking to reduce their monthly outgoings and want to budget a bit better, then a consolidation loan may be a better option for them.

 If their credit is already showing late payments and defaults, then a form of debt management may be the way to go.

 If they are concerned about your credit rating and want to maintain it, then debt consolidation is what they may want to look more into.

-So there you have it, straight form the horse’s mouth, so to speak, not only the difference between debt management and debt consolidation, but also a professional’s advice on which may be best suited for someone.
+So there you have it, straight from the horse’s mouth, so to speak, not only the difference between debt management and debt consolidation but also a professional’s advice on which may be best suited for someone.